 The W. P. Schmitz Foundation (WPS) is a private, legally independent Foundation for development aid.
-It was established in 1985 under the terms of the Foundations' Act of the German State of North-Rhine Westphalia.
+It was established in Düsseldorf in 1985 under the terms of the Foundations' Act of the German State of North-Rhine Westphalia.

-The Schmitz-Hille Foundation (SHS) was established in 1996, in accordance with its deed of foundation, and by its listing in the Commercial Register of the Region of Thun, Switzerland, as a private, legally independent foundation for development aid (under the terms of the Swiss ZGB).
+The Schmitz-Hille Foundation (SHS) was established in 1996, with headquarters in Thun, accordance with its deed of foundation, and by its listing in the Commercial Register of the Region of Thun, Switzerland, as a private, legally independent foundation for development aid (under the terms of the Swiss ZGB).

-It was the specific wish of our founder that the two Foundations should work in close cooperation with each other.
+At the wish of our founder, it was agreed that the two Foundations should work in close cooperation with each other.